 Speaking of resistance, I like what Horizon did here.
 On the IC7.9, you adjust the resistance level using a lever, making it easy to precisely select your intensity.

 They took a page out of Peloton’s book too, allowing you to set the intensity between 0-100%.
-This essentially gives you 100 resistance levels to choose from.
+According to Horizon, there are technically 10 different resistance levels spaced between that 0-100% bar, although you can place the resistance between these levels.

 It also makes it easy to repeat any resistance level.